partiql/partiql-beamline/partiql-beamline-book/src/getting-started/first-generation.md

 beamline gen data ... --default-nullable true --pct-null 0.1
 ```

-Congratulations on completing your first data generation with PartiQL Beamline!
+Congratulations on completing your first data generation with Beamline!
 You're now ready to explore more advanced features and create more sophisticated synthetic datasets.